Lems Primal Zen White Sand

 This product is currently sold out.

-A Comfortable & Thoughtfully-Designed Minimalist Shoe
+A Comfortable & Thoughtfully Crafted Minimalist Shoe

-The Lems Primal Zen is a thoughtfully-crafted minimalist shoe that promotes natural foot function and encourages optimal gait.
+The Lems Primal Zen is a thoughtfully crafted minimalist shoe that promotes natural foot function and encourages optimal gait.
 Comfortable, attractive, and accommodating, the foot-friendly Primal Zen works well as both a casual shoe for urban outings and as a reliable companion for active outdoor adventures.
-Whether it’s walking your dog through your neighborhood, bike commuting to work or leisure activities across town, or hitting the paths for a pleasant stroll in nature, the Primal Zen has you covered and allows you to seamlessly transition from trail to town, and vice versa.
+Whether it’s walking your dog through your neighborhood, bike commuting to work or leisure activities across town, or hitting the paths for a pleasant stroll in nature, the Primal Zen has you covered and allows you to seamlessly transition from trail to town and vice versa.

-Durable Construction & Foot-Healthy Design Features
+Durable Materials, Foot-Healthy Design Features, Lightweight

-Works Well With Other Helpful Natural Footgear
+Works Great With Other Helpful Natural Footgear

 The Lems Primal Zen is compatible with a variety of other helpful natural footgear.
 Use your Primal Zens in combination with Correct Toes toe spacers to help rehabilitate your feet and realize the full benefits of optimal toe alignment.
 This versatile shoe also works well in combination with Injinji toe socks, Pedag metatarsal pads, and Naboso insoles to help strengthen your feet and restore them to their optimal form and function.
 In order to best accommodate this helpful footgear, we recommend removing the included (optional) 3.0 mm insole.